Social stigma: Research on self-esteem

-People with mental disorders
+Mental disorders

 Empirical research on the stigma associated with mental disorders, pointed to a surprising attitude of the general public.
 Those who were told that mental disorders had a genetic basis were more prone to increase their social distance from the mentally ill, and also to assume that the ill were dangerous individuals, in contrast with those members of the general public who were told that the illnesses could be explained by social and environmental factors.
 Furthermore, those informed of the genetic basis were also more likely to stigmatize the entire family of the ill.
 Although the specific social categories that become stigmatized can vary over time and place, the three basic forms of stigma (physical deformity, poor personal traits, and tribal outgroup status) are found in most cultures and eras, leading some researchers to hypothesize that the tendency to stigmatize may have evolutionary roots.

 The impact of the stigma is significant, leading many individuals to not seek out treatment.
+For example, evidence from a refugee camp in Jordan suggests that providing mental health care comes with a dilemma: between the clinical desire to make mental health issues visible and actionable through datafication and the need to keep mental health issues hidden and out of the view of the community to avoid stigma.
+That is, in spite of their suffering the refugees were hesitant to receive mental health care as they worried about stigma.

 Currently, several researchers believe that mental disorders are caused by a chemical imbalance in the brain.
 Therefore, this biological rationale suggests that individuals struggling with a mental illness do not have control over the origin of the disorder.
 Much like cancer or another type of physical disorder, persons suffering from mental disorders should be supported and encouraged to seek help.
 The Disability Rights Movement recognises that while there is considerable stigma towards people with physical disabilities, the negative social stigma surrounding mental illness is significantly worse, with those suffering being perceived to have control of their disabilities and being responsible for causing them.
 "Furthermore, research respondents are less likely to pity persons with mental illness, instead of reacting to the psychiatric disability with anger and believing that help is not deserved."
 Although there are effective mental health interventions available across the globe, many persons with mental illnesses do not seek out the help that they need.
 Only 59.6% of individuals with a mental illness, including conditions such as depression, anxiety, schizophrenia, and bipolar disorder, reported receiving treatment in 2011.

 Reducing the negative stigma surrounding mental disorders may increase the probability of affected individuals seeking professional help from a psychiatrist or a non-psychiatric physician.
 How particular mental disorders are represented in the media can vary, as well as the stigma associated with each.
-On the social media platform, YouTube, depression is commonly presented as a condition that is caused by biological or environmental factors, is more chronic than short-lived, and different than sadness, all of which may contribute to how people think about depression.
+On the social media platform, YouTube, depression is commonly presented as a condition that is caused by biological or environmental factors, is more chronic than short-lived, and different from sadness, all of which may contribute to how people think about depression.